The Energy Behind Gossip:When Talking About Others Masks Your Struggles

 -

-Pain masking as judgment
+Pain disguised as judgment

 -

-Control disguising connection
+Control disguised as connection

 Signs Your Gossip Comes From Unhealed Energy